 Every Eargo hearing loss device comes with lifetime support from their team of licensed professionals

 Eargo Max is the company's entry-level hearing aid and winner of Time's 2018 innovation award.
 The Eargo Max is designed for mild to moderate high-frequency hearing loss.
 It features dynamic feedback cancellation and noise reduction.
 It is not compatible with the Eargo app.

 Eargo Neo is a step above the Max and features an upgraded digital amplifier and more custom adjustment options.
 The Neo uses Flexi Palms instead of Flexi Fibers for anchoring the device, which many users consider more comfortable to wear.
 The Neo is compatible with the Eargo app.

-Eargo Neo HiFi is the most advanced model in the Neo lineup.
-Its internal circuitry responds to a wider range of frequencies, which means that people with more severe, higher-frequency hearing loss can be fitted with HiFi hearing aids.
+Eargo Neo HiFi is the newest and most advanced model in the Neo lineup.
+Its internal circuitry responds to a wider range of frequencies than the other two models.
 The HiFi comes with Flexi Palms and is compatible with the Eargo app.

 Eargo hearing aids are only sold in pairs, so the prices below are for two hearing aids.
 The price includes: